N. Biren Singh: Bharatiya Janata Party

 Singh formally joined the BJP on 17 October 2016 and later became the Spokesperson and Co-convener of the Election Management Committee of BJP Manipur Pradesh.
 He won the 2017 Manipur Legislative Assembly Election from Heingang Assembly Constituency.

-As Chief Minister
+Chief Minister of Manipur

-In March 2017, he was elected as leader of the BJP Legislature Party in Manipur and with a majority of MLAs having been presented to the Governor, he was sworn in as Chief Minister of Manipur on 15 March 2017.
-He is the first-ever BJP Chief Minister in Manipur.
+In March 2017, he was elected as leader of the BJP Legislature Party in Manipur and was appointed the Chief Minister of Manipur heading a coalition government that included Naga People's Front (4 seats), National People's Party (4 seats), and Lok Janshakti Party (1 seat).
+He was sworn in on 15 March 2017.
+He was the first Chief Minister of Manipur from the BJP.

 In January 2018, he laid the foundation stone for the new academic building of Manipur Public School.
 The project is undertaken by Manipur Minorities and OBC Economic Development Society (MOBEDS).
 The cost of the project is estimated to be Rs 10.80 crore under the Union Ministry of Minority Affairs and will include new classrooms, headmaster's room, common rooms, library, laboratories, toilets, and separate hostels for boys and girls.